Back to blogs

 Key facts about Milo's crypto loan program:

-• Interest rate starting at 7.75% (or 7.95% for our most popular program), offering some of the lowest monthly payments in crypto lending today.
+• Interest rate starting at 8.75%, offering some of the lowest monthly payments in crypto lending today; or the option of no monthly payments at all.

-• The APR starts at 12.75% (or 12.95% for our most popular program), and the 5% origination fee is already built into the APR—no upfront payment is required.
+• The APR starts at 10.75% and the 2% origination fee is already built into the APR -- no upfront payment is required.

 • Interest-only payments for the duration of the loan.